iVis-at-Bilkent/chise.js/README.md

  * `defaultProperties` Access the default properties for elements by their classes using this map.
 These properties are considered in addNode() and addEdge().
  * `addNode(x, y, sbgnclass, id, parent, visibility)` Similar to `chise.addNode()` but do not considers undoable option.
  * `addEdge(source, target, sbgnclass, id, visibility)` Similar to `chise.addEdge()` but do not considers undoable option.
+ * `addProcessWithConvenientEdges(source, target, processType)` Similar to `chise.addProcessWithConvenientEdges()` but do not considers undoable option.
  * `createCompoundForGivenNodes(nodesToMakeCompound, compoundType)` Similar to `chise.createCompoundForGivenNodes()` but do not considers undoable option.
  * `removeCompound(compoundToRemove)` Similar to `chise.removeCompound()` but do not considers undoable option.
  * `changeParent(nodes, newParent, posDiffX, posDiffY)` Similar to `chise.changeParent()` but do not considers undoable option.